Regnard Raquedan, AI Solutions Architect & Tech Speaker, photographed in Toronto

 CloudEstimate is an open source tool I built because sizing self-managed enterprise workloads across clouds is harder than it should be.
 Vendor docs give you reference architectures.
 Cloud calculators give you pricing.
 Very little bridges the two quickly when the real question is whether the same workload looks different on Google Cloud, AWS, and Azure.

 I spend enough time in that gap to know how much friction it creates.
 So I built something intentionally narrow: a way to map published guidance to concrete instance shapes and pricing snapshots, so a first-pass estimate can stand up in a Slack thread, a procurement review, or an architecture conversation.
+It's also a worked example of Precomputed AI — scheduled regeneration of the pricing artifact, served instantly at request time.

 What I believe